Equipment Financing: A Quick What, When & How Guide

 Other Things You Need to Know About Equipment Loans

-However, in most cases, when looking at how to get equipment financing, you’ll notice that a lien will be placed on the equipment.
+However, in most cases, you’ll notice that a lien will be placed on the equipment.
 If you fall behind on your payments, the lender may repossess the assets to cover the costs.
 When you have personally guaranteed the loan, your personal assets could be at risk, too, so you must use this financial product responsibly.

 There are several circumstances where you may need an equipment loan: